7 Best Deadlift Variations, Their Benefits & Alternarives

 6. Stiffed Leg Deadlift

-The Stiff-Legged Deadlift is a highly effective exercise that works on various muscle groups at one time.
-It strengthens the upper and lowers back, deltoids, quads, hamstrings, and glutes.
+The Stiff-Legged Deadlift is a highly effective exercise that simultaneously works for various muscle groups.
+It strengthens the upper and lower back, deltoids, quads, hamstrings, and glutes.

-It also improves bad postures and enhances endurability.
-One of the main benefits of the stiff leg deadlift is; it equally works on the hips, quads, and hamstring.
+It also improves bad posture and enhances endurability.
+One of the stiff leg deadlift’s main benefits is that it equally works on the hips, quads, and hamstrings.

-This provides you explosive power to your leg for jumping, leg press, and inclines running.
+This provides explosive power to your leg for jumping, leg press, and inclines running.

-2. Start lowering the weight as low as possible toward the floor with keeping your back straight.
+2. Start lowering the weight as low as possible toward the floor while keeping your back straight.

 3. Hold for a couple of seconds, then slowly lift the weight to the starting position.
 That’s one rep!